abhi963007/Notes/README.md

    npx http-server -p 8000
    ```

+4. **Important**: For PDF preview to work correctly, you must use a local server rather than opening HTML files directly.

 ## 🎨 Customization Options

 - **Replace Images**: Add new images to `pdf-images/` directory
 - **Modify Categories**: Edit the tab sections in `index.html`
 - **Change Styling**: Update the inline `<style>` blocks or CSS files
 - **Update PDFs**: Replace PDF files in the `pdf/` directory (maintain the naming convention)
+- **Add Detail Pages**: Use the template to create more detailed course pages

+## 🔧 Troubleshooting

+If you encounter issues with links not redirecting to detail pages:

+1. Clear your browser cache
+2. Perform a hard refresh (Ctrl+F5 or Cmd+Shift+R)
+3. Check the HTML links in index.html
+4. Verify the JavaScript redirection code is present
+5. See `troubleshooting.html` for detailed solutions

 ## 📄 License